 From 1 July 2017, the Biosecurity Act 2015 and its subordinate legislation will commence.
 Content on this website will transition to reflect these changes.

 Make sure you're prepared for the changes by signing up for the latest news and check back for the policies, procedures and fact sheets closer to commencement.

-The Biosecurity Act 2015 was passed by Parliament in September 2015 and once commenced, will replace 10 whole existing Acts and parts of four other Acts.
+Following extensive public consultation, the Biosecurity Act 2015 was passed by Parliament in September 2015 and will replace all or part of 14 Acts.

 The training is also available for any interested government staff that will be involved in administration of the Act.

 You can access the training via the NSW DPI EMtrain platform.

 To login and access the Biosecurity Legislation Training modules on EMtrain:

 An independent Biosecurity Advisory Committee with representation from the Game and Pest Advisory Committee, NSW Farmers, Nature Conservation Council NSW, Office of Environment and Heritage, Local Land Services and the Department of Industry was established to oversee the process of developing the supporting regulations of the Act.